Early Childhood Development AAS

 Program Requirements and Special Conditions

-- CHD 165 and CHD 265 are observation and participation practicum classes that require students to observe young children in settings approved by the program chair.
-CHD 165 must be taken before CHD 265 and CHD 298.
+CHD 165, CHD 265 and EDU 200 are practicum classes that require students to observe young children and participate in approved early childhood settings for 40 hours.
+CHD 165 and EDU 200 must be taken before CHD 265.

-- To enroll in CHD 165 and CHD 265 students must have a declared early childhood major and complete a TB screening, a criminal background check and a sex offender registry check, as a condition of placement in a practicum site.
+To enroll in CHD 165, EDU 200 and CHD 265 students must have a declared early childhood major and complete a TB screening, a criminal background check and a sex offender registry check, as a condition of placement in a practicum site.
 Students are expected to cover all costs for these procedures.

 Your Right to Know